 Our Farm: Nella Mae’s Farm is a beautiful wooded farm at the base of Mt.
 Fanny in Cove, Oregon.
-We grow produce both outside and in a large hoop house, which allows us to extend our season.
+We grow produce both outside and in large hoop houses, which allows us to extend our season.
 We focus primarily on salad mix and a variety of vegetables throughout the season and offer grass-finished beef in the fall.

 The farm is open to visitors when the gates are open.
 Find us at the second driveway on the left coming up (east) Antles Lane in Cove.
 We are lucky to be surrounded by wonderful neighbors, so wave when you go by!